Home / OLSAS Application Guide / OLSAS – University of Ottawa

 We are committed to increasing the participation of persons from communities that have been historically excluded from the legal profession.

-We offer a variety of academic supports to assist those students whose life experiences may make the transition to law school more difficult.
+We offer a variety of academic and other supports to assist those students whose life experiences may make the transition to law school more difficult.

-We encourage students to contact the Common Law Section’s Equity and Student Success Counsellor to discuss academic accommodations and available supports to ensure that students have every opportunity to participate in the academic and social activities offered at the Faculty of Law.
+We encourage students to contact the Common Law Section’s Senior Specialist, Student Success and Wellness Programs to discuss academic accommodations and available supports to ensure that students have every opportunity to participate in the academic and other activities offered at the Faculty of Law.

 Studying Law Part-time